cosmos/sdk-tutorials/academy/golang-intro/7_concurrency.md

 When a buffered channel is full, sends to it are blocked.
 When one is empty, receives from it are blocked.

-You can iterate over the values of a channel, if it is closed:
+You can iterate over the values of a channel if it is closed:

 ```golang
 package main